Bismillah-Jan/Diminsionality_reduction_ML/README.md

-# Diminsionality_reduction_ML
-Contains implemenation of PCA, FDA, LDA and QDA

-# The files in this repository demonstrates the PCA, FDA, LDA and QDA discrimenant analysis
+## The files in this repository demonstrates the PCA, FDA, LDA and QDA discrimenant analysis
 ## How to Run the program
  - Download the python files in a diectory and run only the "*.py" files.
 Thats it!

-### 1.Princiapal Componenet Analysis (PCA):
+## 1. Princiapal Componenet Analysis (PCA):

-## Some plots related to  PCA are given below
+### Some plots related to  PCA are given below

 - Data before PCA, contains 10 instances of three dimensions.
 So, theh dataset is of 10X3
 ![PCA_3D]( https://github.com/Bismillah-Jan/Diminsionality_reduction_ML/blob/main/PCA_3D.png)